 - 2 small cans (8 ounces each) organic tomato sauce

-- 1 tablespoon plus 1 teaspoon organic Worcestershire sauce (such as Annies)
+- 1 tablespoon plus 1 teaspoon organic, gluten free Worcestershire sauce

-- 4 teaspoons liquid smoke (such as Colgin brand “Hickory Flavor”)
+- 4 teaspoons liquid smoke (Lazy Kettle brand for a clean version)

 - ¾ teaspoon Dijon mustard